roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7244/configuring-the-gateway.md

 5. **Configure Wifi** - used to configure the Wi-Fi settings in order to connect to a network.
 6. **Configure LAN** - used to configure the Ethernet adapter settings.

-:::tip Note:
+:::tip 📝 NOTE:
-:pencil: A unique ID will be generated in for LoRaWAN® Gateway.
+ A unique ID will be generated in for LoRaWAN® Gateway.
 This is also called Gateway EUI squared in red in the figure above and is essential for registering the gateway with any LoRa® Network Server (TTN, ChirpStack)
 :::

 There is also another way to get your "Gateway ID", just enter the command below in the command line: